0xPolygonMiden/miden-vm/miden-vm/README.md

 let (outputs, proof) = prove(
     &program,
-    StackInputs::default(),       // we won't provide any inputs &mut DefaultHost::default(),  // we'll be using a default host ProvingOptions::default(),    // we'll be using default options source_manager,
+    StackInputs::default(),       // we won't provide any inputs AdviceInputs::default(),      // we don't need any initial advice inputs &mut DefaultHost::default(),  // we'll be using a default host ProvingOptions::default(),    // we'll be using default options source_manager,